 When I planned for the seven weeks of leave that my bilateral mastectomy would require, I made a list of things I hoped to accomplish during this time.
 Here they are, in no particular order:

-- Watch the first three seasons of the show everyone is talking about, Downtown Abbey
+- Watch the first three seasons of the show everyone is talking about, Downton Abbey

 - Learn the words to every John Mayer song